DomovoiG/Personal-Website/README.md

 # Personal-Website

-A person Website created for Intro to Web Development
+A personal Website created for Intro to Web Development.
+This Website will have pages describing my current acheivments, skills, and projects I've worked on.
+Also the website will have a bio page about me.